 Check out the Veggie Desserts + Cakes cookbook on Amazon

 - 5 peaches pitted and diced (no need to peel)

-- 2 tbsp sugar white, light brown etc
+- 2 tablespoon sugar white, light brown etc

 - Add the peaches, sugar, lemon juice and water to a pot, stir and bring to the boil.
 Allow it to boil for about 5 minutes, stirring often to stop it from scorching.

 - Reduce the heat to low and let it simmer and bubble for 7-10 minutes until the peaches are soft and start to collapse.
 If you like more sauce, add a little more water and cook for a few more minutes.

 - Serve warm or allow to cool and store in the fridge for up to 5 days (or freeze for up to 2 months).